Palbociclib: Drugs with a similar mechanism of action

 Palbociclib has several direct competitors currently on the market or in clinical trials.
 In September 2017, abemaciclib, another selective CDK4/6 inhibitor owned and manufactured by Eli Lilly, was approved for HR-positive, HER2-negative advanced metastatic breast cancer both in combination with fulvestrant and as a monotherapy.
 In March 2017, the FDA also approved ribociclib, owned by Novartis, as a combination therapy with aromatase inhibitors for indications similar to those of palbociclib and ribociclib.
 Notably, ribociclib seems to also have an inhibitory effect on Cyclin D3/CDK6 activity.
 G1 Therapeutics also has a CDK4/6 inhibitor, trilaciclib, which is up for FDA approval (target decision date of February 15, 2021) for use in small cell lung cancer.

 Society and culture

 Economics

-Ibrance "can be ordered through select" specialty pharmacies and "sells for $9,850 for 30 days or $118,200 for a year's supply before discounts."
+Palbociclib (Ibrance) "can be ordered through select" specialty pharmacies and "sells for $9,850 for 30 days or $118,200 for a year's supply before discounts."
 According to a statement by the New York–based Pfizer the price "is not the cost that most patients or payors pay" since most prescriptions are dispensed through health plans, which negotiate discounts for medicines or get government-mandated price concessions.
 In the United States specialty pharmacies fill prescriptions for drugs that are usually high cost.

+Pfizer reported revenue of US$4.753 billion for Ibrance in 2023.